arnavchaturvedi17/Data-Analysis-Passenger-CSAT-Dashboard/README.md

 With prior experience managing and analyzing large datasets, I have developed impactful solutions such as dynamic interactive dashboards (such as fatality data analysis, sales data analysis, financial data analysis; to name a few), helping business users make informed decisions.
 I specialized in implementation of end-to-end financial and data analysis projects... from business requirement gathering to data gathering, data cleaning/pre-processing, data analysis, data visualization, translating complex data insights into actionable recommendations for organization.

-###  The Dashboard.
+###  The Tableau Dashboard.
 Please visit my Tableau Public account.
+Use CTRL+click (on Windows and Linux) or CMD+click (on MacOS) on the link to open in a new browser tab.
 * Dashboard Link: [https://public.tableau.com/app/profile/arnav.chaturvedi/viz/BritishAirwaysReviews_17349888827570/CompleteDashboard](https://public.tableau.com/app/profile/arnav.chaturvedi/viz/BritishAirwaysReviews_17349888827570/CompleteDashboard)

 ## Portfolio Project Overview: